-The number of animals that could potentially be disturbed or exhibit behavioural responses due to the proposed pipeline inspection survey have been calculated based on the predicted disturbance zones and estimated densities of animals in the area taken from SCANS III (Hammond et al., 2017).
-The estimated number of animals that could potentially be disturbed or exhibit behavioural responses is shown in Table 5-4.
+The number of animals that could potentially be disturbed or exhibit behavioural responses due to the proposed pipeline inspection survey have been calculated based on the predicted disturbance zones and estimated densities of animals in the area taken from SCANS III (Hammond et al., 2021).
+The estimated number of animals that could potentially be disturbed (in the worst-case scenario) or exhibit behavioural responses is shown in Table 6-4.
+It should be noted that the proposed survey SBP has a lower noise source than the 2020 modelled SBP and, therefore, the values shown below are expected to be lower in the case of this survey.